highcharts/highcharts/docs/getting-started/how-to-create-custom-highcharts-files.md

 Create the custom package file
 ------------------------------

-Run `npm test` to build all package files out of the master files and test common functionality.
+Run `npx gulp scripts` to build all package files out of the master files.
+For running the automated tests in addition, run `npm test`.

 In our example the new file `js/masters/custom.src.js` becomes the new package file `code/custom.src.js`.